 Orders of appointment for children's representatives have often failed to clearly communicate the expectations for the representative.
 Lack of clarity in a representative's role can lead to ineffective representation.
-Under this section, the order of appointment shouldmust be in writing and should-identify the role of the appointed representative in plain language understandable to non-lawyers.
-The order should explain the reasons for the appointment and the tasksscope of to be performed as precisely as possiblehe representative's responsibilities, and it shouldmust state how long the appointment will last.
+Under this section, the order of appointment must be in writing and identify the role of the appointed representative in plain language understandable to non-lawyers.
+The order should explain the reasons for the appointment and the scope of the representative's responsibilities, and it must state how long the appointment will last.
 Payment terms should also be expressly set out in the order.
 Clarity in the order will help all parties understand the role and authority of the appointed representative.
 Moreover, the court will be better equipped to exercise effective oversight if the appointed representative's powers and duties are clearly described in the order.
 For a Model Appointment Order, see Appendix A, ABA Standards of Practice for Lawyers Representing Children in Custody Cases.